dennisprangle/DistillingImportanceSampling/README.md

 * v1.0 is Tensorflow code used in versions 1-3 of the arxiv paper
 * v1.1 adds some bug fixes
 * v2.0 is PyTorch code for version 4 of the arxiv paper
-* V2.1 has some minor modification to plotting code for version 5 of the arxiv paper
+* V2.1 has some minor modifications to plotting code
+* V2.2 is PyTorch code for version 5 of the arxiv paper

 ## Python package versions